by Santorini Dave • Updated: December 20, 2018

 Bus: 15, 47, 48, 73, 204, 508

 MBK is arguably Bangkok’s favorite shopping destination.
 It is a cross between a mall and a market, as its 8 floors of air-conditioned retail, dining and entertainment scream “mall”, while its tiny shops and over-crowded passages and alleyways make one feel like they are in a market.
-In MBK, you can spend an entire day without leaving – there is even a movie theater and a bowling alley on the top floor with many well-known restaurants and fast-food joints (Pizza Hut, McDonald’s, Dairy Queen).
+In MBK, you can spend an entire day without leaving – there is even a movie theater and a bowling alley on the top floor with many well-known restaurants (on of my favorite sushi restaurants in Bangkok is here) and fast-food joints (Pizza Hut, McDonald’s, Dairy Queen).
 The rest of the floors are filled with thousands of vendors selling bags, shoes, accessories, clothes, handicrafts, souvenirs, perfumes, electronics, food, and even furniture and bathroom fittings.
 Bargaining is allowed, unless mentioned otherwise, even though prices are already very low.
 The hidden gem of MBK is the 4th floor, which is entirely covered in hundreds of shops, counters and kiosks selling, buying, trading, repairing, and even manufacturing mobile phones of every make and brand.
 It is an adventure to walk the entire floor and see the workers in action.

 There are forex counters where you can exchange currency, as well as ATMs, all over the mall.